davidebasile/FORTE2016/README.md

-This tool is no longer maintained, and has been substituted by FMCAT.
+Check FMCAT repository for an update version of the tool (not all the functionalities of CAT have been maintained  by FMCAT).

 ----------------------------------------------------------------------------